Carnegie Toy Library

-The Baby party pack was refreshed with new modular foam pieces - perfect for safe play.
 A new Sports party pack consisting of soccer, football and tennis equipment was introduced.
 While the Games party pack was also refreshed with a multitude of games such as the 3 legged race, tunnel ball, egg & spoon race, tug of war, jumping sacks and dodgeball.

 Marketing & Promotions.